General list of terms

 - Alternate action

-- The switch alternates between open and closed each time it is pressed.
+- An alternate action switch alternates between open (off) and closed (on) each time it is pressed.
 Typically, the plunger will sit lower when the switch is closed, and will return to its original position when released, but Clare-Pendar for one differentiate between alternate action (which simply changes state) and latching (where the plunger is held in a lower position when the switch is closed).
-Other terms for such switches are locking and push-push.
+Other terms for such switches are latching, locking and push-push.

 - Bar mount